Tuesday 18 December 2012

 Ignorance

 I had a heck of a time when I began to get a lot of country gigs.
 It took me a while to figure out what the problem was.
 Actually the problem was simple: I tended to overplay.
 By that I mean that I played fills and turn-arounds quite liberally.
-A lot of times that just doesn’t fit the music -- country or otherwise.
+A lot of times that just doesn’t fit the music.
 I managed to change my habit easily enough, but I was always curious as to how I got into that space.
 Now I know, and I blame Keith Moon!
 If you check out the more ambitious bands of the ‘60s -- the music I cut my musical teeth on -- you’ll notice that a fill every two bars was standard procedure.
 That’s what I learned to do and that became my ‘style’.
 There are still such music styles around, but mostly not.
 When you come across a new musical style, spend some time studying its traditions.

 Admiration